 Thanks for visiting my website and your interest in my work.
-This website brings together my research, publications, blog writing, and other engagements.
+This website brings together my research, publications, blog writing, and other activities.

 My current research project is called ‘Welcoming Cities?
-Understanding Sanctuary in Securitized States’ and explores how ‘sanctuary cities’ operate in Canada, USA and the UK.
+Understanding Sanctuary in Securitized States’ and explores the policies, practices and meaning of ‘sanctuary cities’ across Canada, USA and the UK.

 I have also written a book based on my doctoral research with Romanian Roma migrants and front line workers in the UK.
-It is called ‘Home-land: Romanian Roma, domestic spaces and the state‘ and will be published with University of Bristol Press.
+It is called ‘Home-land: Romanian Roma, domestic spaces and the state‘ and was published with University of Bristol Press.

 You can contact me on firstname.lastname@example.org or follow me on twitter @rachel_humphris